kenlowrie/smd/docs/section/nsvar-doc.md

 .@set fu=\"bar2\" a1=\"val\" i.e. you can add attrs during a set operation .@set _=\"defaults\" revision=\"0.4.2\" - that you can add an attr while keeping the rest...
-.{:.bigandbold}you can add a span prefix [docthis.close]
+.{:.bigandbold}you can add a span prefix

+Both of these work, so document both of them and test both of them...

+// if you pass invalid namespace to update, the parser crashes.
+Fix that!!!
+.@set _ns="namespace" _="name" attr="value"

+.@set _="ns.name" attr="value"

+[docthis.close]